 But while that may seem obvious, it's also not necessarily as cut-and-dried as a lot of people realize.
 If you really want to understand how lead management helps your partners sell your products, there are a few important things you'll need to keep in mind.

 The Power of Lead Generation: Breaking Things Down

+Before you can help manage leads for your partners and retainers, you have to help generate leads.
 Effective lead generation gives you and your partners the power to sell more effectively in a variety of ways by:

 - Ensuring proper lead routing and empowering partner follow up

 - Giving you a more complete understanding of how your marketing and sales messages are performing

 - Reducing the time it takes partners to close a sale